operezol/nodejs-notes/README.md

 ```

-### Install missing packages from cloned repository
+### Install missing packages (dependencies) from cloned repository

-For weight purposes, node repositories do not contain the necessary packages.
+For weight purposes, node repositories do not contain the necessary packages (dependencies).
 That's why they should be installed / downloaded for the first time with this command.

 ```
 npm install